KrailOrg/krail/README.md

 #krail

 Krail provides a framework for rapid Java web development by combining Vaadin, Guice, Apache Shiro, Apache Commons Configuration and others.
-For more information, see the [Tutorial](http://krail.readthedocs.org/en/0.9.5/tutorial01/) (still in development but will get you started)
+For more information, see the comprehensive [Tutorial](http://krail.readthedocs.org/en/latest/) (still in development but a large part of it is complete)

 This core library provides: